ebullient/ebullient.github.io/_posts/2017-11-12-git-on-ipad.md

 Why would I want to do that?

-A) Device junky that I am, I totes splurged and got an iPad Pro, with its little keyboard.
+* Device junky that I am, I totes splurged and got an iPad Pro, with its little keyboard.
-B) I would really really really like to make more entries to this blog, for example.
+* I would really really really like to make more entries to this blog, for example.
 This is a nice alternative to hauling laptop around.
-C) I want to see how far I can push this über tiny device thing, that ALSO happens to have a stylus (yes, I am one of those people that thinks better long-hand).
+* I want to see how far I can push this über tiny device thing, that ALSO happens to have a stylus (yes, I am one of those people that thinks better long-hand).

 So exciting!